 A disaster is a serious disruption in a community, caused by the impact of an event, which requires a significant coordinated response by the State and other entities to help the community recover from the disruption.

-A serious disruption means:
+A serious disruption is:

-(c) Widespread or severe damage to the environment.
+- widespread or severe damage to the environment.

-An event means:
+An event is:

-- a cyclone, earthquake, flood, storm, storm tide, tornado, tsunami, volcanic eruption or other natural happening;
+- a cyclone, earthquake, flood, storm, storm tide, tornado, tsunami, volcanic eruption or other natural happening

-- an explosion or fire, a chemical, fuel or oil spill, or a gas leak;
+- an explosion or fire, a chemical, fuel or oil spill, or a gas leak

-- an infestation, plague or epidemic;
+- an infestation, plague or epidemic

-- a failure of, or disruption to, an essential service or infrastructure;
+- a failure of, or disruption to, an essential service or infrastructure

 - an attack against the State.